-To ensure annual ongoing training, the State will utilize MFP capacity building funds to procure an entity to provide ongoing technical assistance and annual pers-n - centered planning training through September 30, 2025.
+To ensure annual ongoing training, the State will utilize MFP capacity building funds to procure an entity to provide ongoing technical assistance and annual person - centered planning training through September 30, 2025.
 Training will be required for all HCBS case managers and DHHS Aging Services staff.
 The entity will also be also required to assist the State in developing person-centered planning policy and procedures, performance measures and core competencies that will assist the TPM in receiving services in the most integrated setting appropriate.
-(Updated target completion date December 31, 2023, and ongoing)
+(On-going technical assistance provided through September 2025)